Triston Casas Preview, Player Props: Red Sox vs. Yankees

 Triston Casas At The Plate

-- Among the qualifying hitters, he ranks 72nd in batting average, while his on-base percentage ranks 21st and he is 23rd in slugging.
+- Among qualified batters, he ranks 72nd in batting average, while his on-base percentage ranks 18th and he is 23rd in slugging.

+- He has hit a long ball in 18.1% of his games this year, and 4.9% of his chances at the plate.

-- Casas has had an RBI in 40 games this year (31.5%), including 19 multi-RBI outings (15.0%).
-He has also driven home three or more of his team's runs in four contests.
+- Casas has picked up an RBI in 31.5% of his games this year, with more than one RBI in 15.0% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.